MicrosoftDocs/dynamics365smb-docs/accountant/get-started.md

 Otherwise, close the details pane and continue to the next client.

 ## Assigned tasks
 In your client's [!INCLUDE [d365fin](includes/d365fin_md.md)], you can assign tasks to yourself and others, and others can assign tasks to you.
-Your dashboard in [!INCLUDE [d365acc](includes/d365acc_md.md)] gives you an overview of assigned tasks for each client, and you can also access a list of all assigned tasks by choosing **My User Tasks** in the left navigation.
+Your dashboard in [!INCLUDE [d365acc](includes/d365acc_md.md)] gives you an overview of assigned tasks for each client, and you can also access a list of all assigned tasks by choosing **My User Tasks** ont he **Home** page.

 In the client company, you also have cues that call out tasks assigned to you in this particular client.